-In December 1989, our fifth born came into the world.
+Thirty-three years ago in December 1989, our fifth-born child was delivered.
 I had some of the richest Bible studies at home with our adorable newborn son while everyone else attended the church services of that Christmas season.
 It was that year that I realized the importance of the book of Malachi for pondering the birth of the Christ child.

 The arrival of Messiah empowers familial love.The arrival of Messiah empowers familial love.
-When we turn toward Christ, we are turned toward our children.
+When we turn toward Christ, we are turned toward our children with love and affection.
 Click To Tweet

 We live in a world not unlike the world into which the prophet Malachi proclaimed his message.
 Though Israel was back in the Promised Land after their captivity, and some Jews lived zealous religious lives, many, if not most, were increasingly secular.
 The laundry list of reproofs in this short book shows sins similar to our own.

 Husbands divorced the wives of their youth, abandoning their responsibilities in order to marry unbelieving women.
 Homes were broken.
 Families were left unsupported.

 Involvement in the mission God had given Israel to reach the wider world with the Good News of a coming Savior and a forgiving God had largely failed as the nation became insular and the leaders secular or pagan.

 Financial giving was down as the people looked more to their own comfort.

 Malachi addressed each of these issues with rebukes and calls for them to return to the Lord, summarizing the main points at the end: